Are digital workflows smart by design? Does digitizing your paper-based business processes guarantee smooth operations?

 Digital Workflow Automation - How Can You Automate a Digital Workflow?

 You can automate a digital workflow using a business process management (BPM) tool.
 If your workflow is already digital and running efficiently but has scope for improvement, then a BPM tool can be an invaluable addition.
 Automation is just one aspect of what a well-built BPM tool can do; it usually comes packed with a gamut of powerful features that you can use to your advantage.

 Some of the major features include easy user navigation, pre-integration with major software platforms, greater visibility of items, reports, and data analytics.

 Back to the smartphone example, when designed properly, even a five-year-old knows how to use it, but a power user knows how to get a lot more out of it.

 If you’ve been disappointed by the speed of your digital workflows, you need to consider automation.
-With KiSSFLOW, you can easily try your hand at automating a digital workflow.
+With Kissflow Workflow, you can easily try your hand at automating a digital workflow.
 There are a ton of benefits to doing so, and automation is only one of them!